 Any child who wasn’t offered a spot through the JK lottery will be placed on a waitlist.
 If a student who was offered a spot turns it down or leaves before the second week of school, then it will go to the next person on the waistlist.
 After the end of the second week of school, TDSB freezes all optional attendance school’s enrolment.
 This means that even if a JK student chooses to leave Equinox in October, for example moves away, their desk must remain empty for the rest of the school year.

-Equinox tries its best to keep siblings together at the same school.
+Equinox tries its best to keep siblings together at the same school; however, it does not guarantee sibling placement due to space limitations.
 If one sibling is offered a spot and accepts it, then your other child will get moved to the front of the waitlist for their grade.
 The next available spot in their grade would go to them.
 If multiple siblings get moved to the front of the waitlist for the same grade, then they will stay in the same order.
 For example, if Sue was 17th on the waitlist and Mike was 18th, then Sue would now be 1st and Mike would be 2nd.

 Someone said they heard a student moved away from Equinox so why can’t my child get in that grade?